120 knitting stitch patterns

 For more advanced knitting stitch patterns, give our cables, lace and slip stitches a try.
 With pretty twists, airy openwork, and clever colour changes, there's something for everyone.
 Why not make a stitch sampler blanket to show off your new-found skills?

-Knitting stitch patterns for beginners
+Knitting stitches for beginners

-New to knitting?
-These knitting stitch patterns are the place to start!
-Garter stitch, stocking stitch, rib stitch and moss stitch are four basic stitches you'll encounter all the time in knitting patterns, so follow our guides linked below to master them.
-Plus check out our knitting for beginners masterclass for more top tips for newbies.
+Garter stitch, stocking stitch, rib stitch and moss stitch are four foundational stitches you'll encounter all the time in knitting patterns, so follow our guides linked below to try them.

 Garter stitch

 The first, and simplest, stitch you'll learn – but it's not just for beginners!
 Garter stitch is hugely versatile, and it's reversible too.
-Use it to make projects such as our easy garter stitch cowl and when learning how to knit a heart coaster.

 Stocking stitch